Escape-Plan-NA/.github/profile/README.md

 ## 🏆 Contributing

-Got ideas to make Escape Plan even better?
-We welcome contributions!
+Got ideas to make Escape Plan even better? or any suggestion for us,  We welcome contributions!
 Check out our [Contribution Guidelines](./CONTRIBUTING.md) for more details.

 ---

-**Escape Plan** – Play your role, strategize your moves, and wish you win in our game krub/ka!
+**Escape Plan** – Play your role, strategize your moves, and wish you win in our game krub/ka!!!!